Does IBS cause fatigue?

 Does that mean if you improve your sleep, you’ll improve your IBS?

 It’s a great question.
-I do know that improving your sleep will have a profound, positive impact on many different aspects of your life.
+I do know that improving your sleep will have a huge, positive impact on many different areas of your life.
 So, it’s certainly worth your time to do everything you can to improve your sleep.
-One place I often recommend is through lighting – LED bulbs could be preventing you from sleeping!
+I’ve written about ways you can start improving your sleep.

-In general, those with IBS tend towards a type of fatigue called central fatigue.
-Central fatigue describes a condition that arises from the brain or central nervous system.
-It’s that general feeling of malaise or exhaustion.
-You may also experience it as brain fog or sluggish thinking.
+In general, people with IBS suffer from a type of fatigue called central fatigue.
+Central fatigue starts in the brain or central nervous system and causes that general feeling of malaise or exhaustion.
+You may also experience it as brain fog or sluggishness.

-IBS causes central fatigue.
-At the time of this writing, researchers do not have a conclusive theory as to why it occurs.
+At the time of this writing, researchers don’t know why IBS causes central fatigue.
 The most promising theory is the gut-brain axis.
 The gut-brain axis is a series of nervous that connect your gut to your brain.
 Through this nervous system, your body senses and experiences its GI tract and relays that information to your brain.
-(15)
+(14)

 Imagine if you saw a bear or cougar while you were hiking.
 You’d feel anxious/nervous, right?

-If you have an infection in your gut – a hidden cause of IBS – your nervous system would respond to this stress in a very similar way to seeing a predator.
-Only this time, you’re not aware of any reason why you’re feeling anxious.
-The anxiety is caused by the hidden infection in your gut.
+If you have an infection in your gut – a hidden cause of IBS – your nervous system has a similar response.
+Only in this case, you don’t know why you’re feeling anxious.
+That’s because the hidden infection in your gut is causing the anxiety.
 This is the gut-brain axis in action.
 And it could be a promising field of research in the coming years!

-So, how should fatigue & IBS be treated?
+So, how should IBS and fatigue be treated?

-Conventional treatment for IBS will depend on the type of irritable bowel syndrome you have.
+Conventional treatment for IBS will depend on the type of IBS you have.
 For IBS-C, stool softeners and laxatives are often prescribed.
 For IBS-D, antidiarrheals from the opioid family are prescribed.
 Medications used to ease muscle spasms (antispasmodics) will often be recommended for abdominal discomfort.
 While there is not a lot of evidence, low doses of antidepressants are also sometimes prescribed.

-The key piece to keep in mind is that the conventional treatment of irritable bowel syndrome is not addressing the root cause of the disease.
-When the root cause is alleviated, you should no longer be dependent on continuous medical intervention.
+The key thing to remember is that conventional treatment of IBS does not look for the root cause of the disease.
+However, when the root cause is found and removed, you should no longer need continuous medical intervention.

-At Flourish Clinic, we always begin the treatment of both fatigue and IBS with changes in nutrition.
+At Flourish Clinic, we take the Functional Medicine approach and begin the treatment of both IBS and fatigue with changes in nutrition.
 This includes either lab testing or a reset diet to determine what foods you best tolerate.
 Sometimes, simple dietary changes are enough to completely eliminate your symptoms.

-When diet therapy does not change your symptoms, I recommend finding a knowledgeable functional medicine practitioner to work with.
-He/she can look to see if you have a hidden gut infection like SIBO or Blastocystis Hominis.
-Often, it’s these hidden infections that maintain your IBS and fatigue symptoms.
+When diet therapy does not change your symptoms, the next step is looking to see if you have a hidden gut infection like SIBO or Blastocystis Hominis.
+Often, these hidden infections contribute to your IBS and fatigue symptoms.

-Ok, now you know the link between IBS and fatigue.
-That fatigue you’re experiencing, it’s not just in your head.
+Ok, now you know that there is a link between IBS and fatigue.
 There is a medically documented connection between IBS and fatigue.

 Now, I want to hear from you!